 Vitamin C can also be found in vegetables such as:

-Cooking foods vitamin c rich foods has shown to decrease the amount of vitamin c in the food.
-It’s best to consume fresh fruits and vegetables to maximize their potential.
+Cooking foods vitamin c rich foods have shown to decrease the amount of vitamin c in the food.
+Consuming vitamin C rich fruits and vegetables maximizes their vitamin potential.
+But that doesn’t mean you have to completely avoid cooking vitamin C rich foods as they still contain plenty.
 If being cooked, steam or microwave lightly to retain some of the vitamin.

 It’s recommended for the average male to consume 90 mg/day and women 75 mg/day- and it’s super easy to meet this recommendation!
 Just one cup of pineapple has about 76 mg of vit c!
 Pregnant women, breastfeeding women, and smokers are recommended to consume an increased amount to meet increased needs.